 Since 6 April 2016, UK dividends from UK equity funds and, distributions from offshore funds with more than 40% in equities made to UK investors, are no longer received with a 10% tax credit

-Individuals have a £5,000 dividend allowance within which dividends are received with no further tax liability.
-Dividends received in excess of this allowance are subject to income tax at the new dividend rates:
+Since 6 April 2018 individuals have a £2,000 dividend allowance within which dividends are received with no further tax liability.
+Dividends received in excess of this allowance are subject to income tax at the dividend rates:

 7.5% for a basic rate taxpayer (BRT)